-The Weight Management Clinic offers a 12 week program conducted by final year Dietetics students in conjunction with a senior dietitian and provides both supervised gym and nutrition counselling sessions.
+The Health Management Clinic offers a 12 week program conducted by final year Dietetics students in conjunction with a senior dietitian and provides both supervised gym and nutrition counselling sessions.

 Nutrition and Dietetics

-The Nutrition and Dietetic Clinic is a student-led clinic available to USC staff and students, as well as the public.
-Clients receive individualised nutritional advice according to evidence-based medical nutrition therapy.
+The Nutrition and Dietetic Clinic is available to USC staff and students, as well as the general public.
+The service is delivered by students supervised by an accredited professional providing clients with individualised nutrition advice according to evidence-based medical nutrition therapy.
 There is a small fee for these services.

-The Clinical Trials Centre conducts medical research studies that aim to find a better way to manage a particular disease.
+USC Clinical Trials conducts medical research studies that aim to find a better way to manage a particular disease.

 The purpose of a clinical trial is to evaluate new approaches to learn how people respond to them and what side effects might occur as a result.